 SteelSeries Arctis Nova 1 microphone demo (Office conditions):

 Should you buy the SteelSeries Arctis Nova 1?

 The SteelSeries Arctis Nova 1 delivers in terms of comfort, sound quality, and ease of use.
 The 3.5mm headphone connector makes it compatible with almost any device you throw at it, and the retractable microphone makes it a good choice both at home and on the go.
 For a cheap gaming headset, this is probably one of the best options on the market.
 Its lack of flashy features may be a turn-off for some, but its spartan simplicity and focus on getting the fundamentals correct serve it very well.
 It’s comfortable for many hours, sounds excellent considering the price, and it’s built fairly solidly.
 It’s easy to recommend this for anyone looking for a headset, whether for gaming, voice calls, or work.

 What should you get instead of the SteelSeries Arctis Nova 1?

 The foremost recommendation for gaming headsets other than the Arctis Nova 1 would be the Razer Barracuda X (2022), a headset that sits around a similar price range but delivers wireless connectivity as well.
-If you’re looking for a 3.5mm wired headset like the Arctis Nova 1, then the Audio-Technica ATH-GDL3 is a solid choice.
-Finally, if you’re interested in SteelSeries’ signature focus on comfort, then either the SteelSeries Arctis Nova 3 may interest you (or the Arctis Nova 4, if you prefer a wireless version) as they serve as the next step up from the SteelSeries Arctis Nova 1.
+Another option is the Logitech G335, which although it drops the ball on sound quality it makes up for it in comfort.
+Finally, if you’re interested in other headsets with SteelSeries’ signature focus on comfort then either the SteelSeries Arctis Nova 3 may interest you (or the Arctis Nova 4, if you prefer a wireless version) as they serve as the next step up from the SteelSeries Arctis Nova 1.
 Additionally, the SteelSeries Arctis Nova Pro Wireless offers the best of the line with many advanced features like active noise canceling.